WE ARE PROFESSIONAL CHECK VALVE MANUFACTURER!

 – Liquid Silicone Rubber (LSR)

-– Suited to medical and baby products requiring high precision and cleanliness.
+Suited to high-precision, high-volume medical and baby products, providing superior dimensional stability and cleanliness.

 – Fluorosilicone (FVMQ)